chrishoangle/chrishoangle.github.io/project.md

 ![](assets/IMG/post_processing.png)

-*Figure 2: Post-Processed PM2.5 TW Data of EMFAC through Logarithmic Transformation  [2].*
+*Figure 2: Post-Processed PM2.5 TW Data of EMFAC through Logarithmic Transformation.*

 With the data now normalized through the logarithmic transformation, PM2.5 TW can be analyzed more effectively within the modeling framework.
 Before proceeding further, it is important to examine how the behavior of PM2.5 TW is represented within the emissions modeling data.
 In this field of research, PM2.5 TW is often evaluated per vehicle miles traveled (VMT) to quantify the rate at which tire-wear particles are emitted over time and distance.

-By incorporating machine learning to predict PM2.5 TW, we aim to evaluate whether electric vehicles exhibit a higher PM2.5 TW emission rate per VMT compared to gasoline vehicles, a hypothesis motivated by differences in vehicle mass and torque.
+By incorporating machine learning to predict log-transformed PM2.5 TW, we aim to evaluate whether electric vehicles exhibit a higher PM2.5 TW emission rate per VMT compared to gasoline vehicles, a hypothesis motivated by differences in vehicle mass and torque.
 Figure 3 presents a bar chart comparison between electric and gasoline vehicles, highlighting a key methodological change between the EMFAC 2021 and EMFAC 2025.
-The EMFAC 2025 model incorporates vehicle weight dependence, whereas the EMFAC 2021 model treated tire-wear emissions as weight-independent; hence, the PM2.5 TW emission rate per VMT between gasoline and electric vehicles was the same.
+The EMFAC 2025 model incorporates vehicle weight dependence, whereas the EMFAC 2021 model treated tire-wear emissions as weight-independent.
+Hence, the log-transformed PM2.5 TW emission rate per VMT between gasoline and electric vehicles was the same.

 However, it is important to note that the EMFAC dataset may contain inherent multicollinearity due to correlated traffic and emissions variables.
-For example, PM2.5 Total is  related to PM2.5 TW emissions and may artificially inflate feature importance if included directly as a predictor.
+For example, PM2.5 Total is related to PM2.5 TW emissions and may inflate feature importance if included directly as a predictor.
 To accommodate this multicollinearity, various machine learning models were implemented to investigate how performance would be affected.

 ![](assets/IMG/pm_vmt.png)